• Skip to primary navigation

 Some variations add additional flavors or swap out ingredients while others bring new techniques into play like barrel-aging or smoking.

-These variations allow for further customization of classic cocktails and give bartenders the opportunity to showcase their creativity.
+These variations allow for further customization of classic cocktails and give bartenders the opportunity to show their creativity.

 Lastly, understanding the difference between cocktails and mixed drinks is important for those looking to order or make specific drinks.